-In our specialized area, Brayton combines rigorous thermodynamic modeling with advancements in heat transfer, aerodynamics, and combustion sciences.
+Brayton combines rigorous thermodynamic modeling with advancements in heat transfer, aerodynamics, and combustion sciences.
 The foundation of optimal gas turbine design starts with comprehensive cycle and system analysis.
-Brayton has developed internal codes to perform the integrated cycle analysis and the following computational modules.
+Brayton has developed internal codes to perform the integrated cycle analysis for the computational modules listed below.

 - Design point simulations